-As you can see, all you have to do is change the flavor of the gelatin and pair it with a fruit and your fluff has an entirely different flavor!
+From this list you can see that all you have to do is change the flavor of the gelatin and pair it with a fruit and your fluff has an entirely different flavor!

 If you do a little research, you will find that most versions of orange fluff contain cottage cheese for the dairy ingredient and include canned pineapple in addition to the mandarin orange segments.

 I personally don’t care for cottage cheese in this recipe, and I don’t think the canned pineapple adds anything other than to make the fluff sweeter.

 So, my version uses Greek yogurt for the dairy ingredient.
 I like it for its creamy texture plus it is lower in calories and sodium than cottage cheese.

 I also do not add the canned pineapple.
 To me, orange fluff should only contain oranges and orange flavors.
 I promise you will not miss the pineapple at all!

 Here are the ingredients for this Mandarin Orange Fluff:

 - Plain Greek Yogurt - Naturally low in sugar this adds more creaminess and a tartness that keeps this orange fluff from being too sweet.

 - Frozen Whipped Topping - Any version as long as it is plain or vanilla flavored.

 - Mandarin Oranges - Drained from a Can.